-Using herbs that are relaxing and antispasmodic in nature like valerian, kava, or lemon balm at night, is great way to get better sleep if your asthma wakes you often.
+Using herbs that are relaxing and antispasmodic in nature like valerian, kava, or lemon balm at night, is a great way to get better sleep if your asthma wakes you often.
 Using herbs that support respiratory health is another great way to help control asthma in the long run as they will strengthen the lungs and help keep inflammation down (I’ve listed some of these below).
 While herbs will do little during an attack, they will help lessen the severity and may even prevent an attack from occurring if used consistently.

 The best herbs for asthma include:

 • Astragalus – this herb strengthens the lungs and helps prevent respiratory infections that can trigger asthma.

 • Cordyceps – reduces bronchial secretions, improves lung function, and energizes the body.